rekalogika/rekalogika.dev/docs/file-bundle/05-file-upload-filepond.md

 properties](https://pqina.nl/filepond/docs/api/instance/properties/)
 documentation.

-You need to convert from camelCase to kebab-case, and prefix the property name with `data-`.
+To specify the option, you need to convert from camelCase to kebab-case, and prefix the property name with `data-`.
 For example, the property `allowReplace` becomes `data-allow-replace`.

 We also use several plugins, that add additional options.
 You can read the [documentation of each plugin](https://pqina.nl/filepond/docs/api/plugins/) to